11 Mar 5 ways to use marketing automation to optimize your communication

-As soon as a new entrant that matches the defined criteria enters your database, the marketing automation scenario that you have configured runs.
+As soon as a new entrant matching the defined criteria enters your database, the marketing automation scenario that you have configured runs.
 The process runs without interruption and no further action is required.

 The example of the GENEVA MARATHON

-The data of the participants of OC Sport - Harmony Geneva Marathon participants was stored in the booking management tool.
+The data of the participants of OC Sport - Harmony Geneva Marathon was stored in the booking management tool.
 Analyzing this data and cross-referencing it between events was laborious.
-The automatic segmentation allows them to reach up to 83% of opening rate to their practical information emails.
+Automatic segmentation allows them to reach up to 83% of opening rate to their information emails.

 4 - Dynamic content, for advanced personalization